Dental Implants – FAQ

 What are dental implants?

 Dental Implants are a highly sought after, permanent solution for tooth loss.
 They are constructed of biocompatible material that is designed to adapt to your body’s chemistry.
-A dental implant is essentially a small titanium screw implanted into your jaw bone used to support crowns, bridges and dentures.
+A dental implant is essentially a small hollow titanium screw implanted into your jaw bone which is used to support crowns, bridges and dentures.
 Dental implants have become extremely popular for many reasons including:

 - Completely restores the oral functionality lost with missing teeth including restored speech, eating and self esteem.